For a detailed description about Wärtsilä's Financial risks, please refer to the Annual report 2023.

 The existing loan facilities include:

-The average maturity of the non-current debt is 36 months (36) and the average maturity of the confirmed credit lines is 23 months (21).
+The average maturity of the non-current debt is 37 months (28) and the average maturity of the confirmed credit lines is 31 months (24).
+Additional information in Note 5.6.
+Maturity analysis of financial liabilities.

-At year-end, the Group had cash and cash equivalents totalling EUR 964 million (932), of which, in 2020, EUR 14 million was related to assets held for sale, as well as EUR 650 million (660) of non-utilised committed credit facilities.
-Commercial Paper Programmes were not utilised on 31 December 2021 nor on 31 December 2020.
+At year-end, the Group had cash and cash equivalents totalling EUR 819 million (461).
+The Group also had EUR 644 million (650) of non-utilised committed credit facilities, as well as cash and cash equivalents of EUR 3 million related to assets held for sale in 2022.
+Commercial Paper Programmes were not utilised on 31 December 2023 nor on 31 December 2022.

 Committed Revolving Credit Facilities, as well as the parent company's long-term loans, include a financial covenant (solvency ratio).
 The solvency ratio is expected to remain clearly over the covenant level for the foreseeable future.